Are you tired of forking over the big bucks for a cell phone with a data, talk, and text plan? If so, you’re in good company.

 - Cons: Sprint network may not work in your area; pay more for heavy use

-Base plans start at around $15 per month, which is extremely affordable if you only need bare bones coverage and usage.
+Base plans start at around $15 per month, which makes them extremely affordable if you only need bare bones coverage and usage.
 Another perk Republic Wireless offers – no contracts!
 The main drawback that comes with these plans is the fact that you can’t bring your own phone, and only a handful of phones are available.

 - Network details: Republic Wireless uses the Sprint network.